Magical Realistic Soap

 A few journals survived and I read one the other day.
 In all those words the one thing that stood out was my fascination with magical realism.

 Magical Realism, “Magical realism is the most commonly used and refers to literature in particular:1–5 that portrays magical or unreal elements as a natural part in an otherwise realistic or mundane environment.”
 Wiki

 One of my favorite author of magical realism in story telling is Alice Hoffman, how she believably weaves unbelievable elements in her stories.

 Making soap, a mundane utilitarian tool, into something other, something that tells a story, is now my passion.
 Like many soapers I think about soap, possibilities, recipes and dream about soap to the point of elimination of all other thoughts.

 Strawberries have been on my mind; inspired by the a fragrance I purchased, I asked the question, “Can I make a strawberry pie?”

 As I made this pie the name “Hansel and Gretel” came to mind.
 I thought about how Hansel and Gretel thought the witch in the woods was one type of person but was actually another type.
 I wondered at the illusion of sugar and how it seems so alluring until too much, over time, is eaten and clothes, magically, no longer fit.
 I wondered at the illusion of this world, how reality isn’t want it presents…

-As I created this soap pie, I realized I didn't want it to look really real, but super real...
-Unbelievably real.
-The words came, "magical realism."
-My writing came back, and remembered how I struggled to create and tell a magically realistic tale.
-Can I now do the same with soap?
+As I created this soap pie, I realized I didn’t want it to look really real, but super real… Unbelievably real.
+The words came, “magical realism.”
+My writing came back, and remembered how I struggled to create tell a magically realistic tale, but now can strive to do the same with soap made me laugh.